TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-applicationgateway502error-tsg/appgw502-scope.md

     ownershipId="CloudNet_AzureApplicationGateway"
 />

+# TSG Scope

 Hello there!
 This TSG covers the following support topics:

 * Azure/Application Gateway/Connectivity/502 errors
 * Azure/Application Gateway/502 errors

 If your issue is not from the list above, you may use **Edit & Run Again** feature on the **ASC** to look for new Insights and Troubleshooters.
 Make sure you replace the Support Topic correctly and specify right Resource for better results.

+*Note: This TSG does not cover intermittent 502 errors.*